-However, you can replace the default "external" authentication module with any other module.
-For this, VirtualBox provides a well-defined interface that allows you to write your own authentication module; see chapter 9.6.3, Custom external VRDP authentication, page 168 for details.
+In addition to the methods described above, you can replace the default "external authentication module with any other module.
+For this, VirtualBox provides a well-defined interface that allows you to write your own authentication module; see chapter 9.6.3, Custom external VRDP authentication, page 133 for details.